GSA/digitalgov.gov/content/posts/2014-09-09-trends-on-tuesday-are-only-11-of-websites-responsive.md

 ---
+url: /2014/09/09/trends-on-tuesday-are-only-11-of-websites-responsive/
 date: 2014-09-09 10:00:59 -0400
-title: 'Trends on Tuesday\: Are only 11% of Websites Responsive?'
+title: 'Trends on Tuesday: Are only 11% of Websites Responsive?'
 summary: 'Roughly 1 in 9 (11%) websites have adopted responsive Web design, according to research conducted by Guy Podjarny in January.
 While the number has risen in the last 7 months, I know you&rsquo;re probably a little underwhelmed by that number.
 But if you are one of the agencies that have gone through the process of'
-authors: [tjohnson]
+authors:
+  - tjohnson
 categories:
   - Mobile
-  - 'Strategy and Policy'
+  - 'Strategy &amp; Policy'
 tag:
   - Defense Finance and Accounting Services
   - DFAS